Job Title and Responsibilities

 Research and Interests

 My research is centred on recent and contemporary European philosophy, and I have a particular interest in French epistemology and philosophy of science.
 I recently published an analysis of Foucault's archaeological method that placed it in relation to developments in the philosophy of mathematics and the philosophy of science earlier in the 20th Century.
-I am currently writing a book on nihilism for a series with Acumen Press, and I am preparing an edition of the work of Jean Cavaillès.
-Beyond these specific projects, I am interested in drawing on the work of Michel Foucault to reformulate the concept of character in a way that resists some of the destructive tendencies found in contemporary political economy.
-Building on my examination of the importance of the philosophy of science and the philosophy of mathematics for Foucault’s conception of archaeology, I am assessing the extent to which aspects of archaeological method indebted to science and mathematics shaped Foucault’s later thinking on the self and ethics.
+I am interested in drawing on the work of Michel Foucault to reformulate the concept of character in a way that resists some of the destructive tendencies found in contemporary political economy.
+This involves an examination of Foucault’s conception of critique.
+I am also working on Michel Serres.

 Foucault’s Archaeology: Science and Transformation (Edinburgh University Press, 2012).